Breastfeeding From One Side: Why This Happens & How To Overcome It

 Will Your Breast Look Lopsided?

 Yes, your breasts can become lopsided if you are nursing only from one side.
-This will remain as long as the feeding continues to be from one preferred side!
+This will remain as long as the feeding continues to be from one preferred side (2)!
 But, once the baby is weaned, your size may go back to normal.

-If you notice that your baby is not feeding from one of your breasts, you need to find the reason behind it.
+If you notice that your baby is single-sided breastfeeding and not feeding from the other breast, you need to find the reason behind it.
 Check if your baby has an ear infection or a stuffy nose.
-You may also check your milk supply, the latching position, if you have fast or slow let-down of milk.
+You may also check your milk supply, and the latching position if you have a fast or slow let-down of milk.
 Even the mother’s health condition, such as mastitis, may have the baby refusing to feed from the infected breast.

 If the Baby Only Nurses on One Side, Will He Get Enough Milk?